 Suffering a spinal cord injury can lead to debilitating, life-long challenges, sometimes requiring extensive rehabilitation and constant medical care.
 Most spinal cord injuries are irreversible, meaning that the victim may be saddled with permanent disabilities.
-As a result, it is extremely important for victims of these injuries to obtain appropriate compensation.
+As a result, it is extremely important for victims of these injuries to obtain appropriate compensation by contacting an experienced spinal cord injury attorney.
 Most frequently, spinal cord injuries are the result of a car accident, or an accident on the job.
 Occasionally, slip and fall accidents, defective products, sporting injuries, or assault and battery can also lead to spinal cord injuries.

 The majority of spinal cord injuries occur as a result of a car accident.
 These cases are evaluated using negligence principles common to many car accidents, however spinal cord injuries add complexity to the resolution of these cases due to the nature of the injury.
 In general, the injured party must prove four distinct elements: that the at-fault driver at fault had a duty, that the driver breached his duty, that the breach of the duty was the cause of the spinal cord injury, and that there were actual, physical damages.